JoeUgly/Ringfingers_Roster/README.md

 <br/><br/>
 #### Message too long
-Some messages can be so long that they extend past the edge of the nameplate and therefore not detected.\
+Some messages can be so long that they extend past the edge of the nameplate and therefore not detected.
+This can be combated with the `--lenient` option.
+[See below.](#Misinterpreted-characters-in-prefix-or-suffix)\
 Some messages consist of two lines and therefore the useful text is not in the excpected location and also not detected.
+An option to expand the search area for text may be included in a future version.

 <br/><br/>